Floffah/jsescalate/README.md

 # JSEscalate

-Build tools/bundler for major web technologies using all the tools you love and more in one
+Build tools/bundler for major web technologies using all the tools you love and more in one.

 ## Contributors ✨